mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 applied to sentencing.
 This table is an expansion of the one on page 225 of the Traveller Core Rulebook.

-The level of severity of a crime can be moved one
-(or in extreme cases, two) categories either way by aggravating or mitigating circumstances.
+The level of severity of a crime can be moved one (or in extreme cases, two) categories either way by aggravating or mitigating circumstances.
 For example, a petty theft offence committed by someone who

 was starving might be downgraded to Trivial or even Insignificant.
-The same theft from a charity or high- profile individual might be considered more serious.
+The same theft from a charity or high-profile individual might be considered more serious.
 Likewise, an armed robbery carried out with a fusion gun would also be viewed as more serious.

 As a general rule, crimes that disrupt economic activity or damage the financial well-being of a large number